PIWEEK/dwarven-tavern/README.md

 # Acknowledgements

-This game was developed during the stunning and breathtaking [Kaleidos ΠWEEK](http://piweek.es), and **we won!** This wouldn't be possible without the time and resources of [Kaleidos Open Source](http://kaleidos.net).
+This game was developed during the stunning and breathtaking [Kaleidos IV ΠWEEK (July 2013)](http://piweek.es), and (until the opposite is proved) **we won!** This wouldn't be possible without the time and resources of [Kaleidos Open Source](http://kaleidos.net).
 Thank you!

 ![Kaleidos ΠWEEK](https://raw.github.com/PIWEEK/dwarven-tavern/master/client/imgs/PIWEEK_logo.png)